revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 **Syntax:**
 `re.split(pattern,string,maxsplit=0,flags=0)`

-  - In regular expression, pattern and strings are the mandatory ones.
+  - In a regular expression, patterns and strings are the mandatory ones.
   - maxsplit and flag functions are not mandatory.

-1.pattern: In regular expression pattern, function is used for splitting the string.
+1.pattern: In a regular expression pattern, a function is used for splitting the string.

-2.string: The string we want to perform split.
+2.string: The string we want to perform the split.

-3.maxsplit: The number of splits you want to perform.It's based upon the split size.
+3.maxsplit: The number of splits you want to perform.
+It's based on the split size.

-4.flags: There are no flages applied, by default.
+4.flags: There are no flags applied, by default.